jiakeke/web-dev-week7-cm/README.md

 modify authentication-related data.

 ##### 2. Strengths
+    - **State Management:**
-    - **State Management**: The code effectively uses React's `useState` to manage multiple pieces of state (`isLoggedIn`, `token`, `isLoading`, `error`).
+     The code effectively uses React's `useState` to manage multiple pieces of state (`isLoggedIn`, `token`, `isLoading`, `error`).
+    - **Persistent Login:**
-    - **Persistent Login**: The `useEffect` hook checks for a stored JWT in `localStorage` to maintain the user's login state across page reloads.
+      The `useEffect` hook checks for a stored JWT in `localStorage` to maintain the user's login state across page reloads.
+    - **Context Provider:**
-    - **Context Provider**: The `AuthContext.Provider` is correctly set up to pass down the authentication state and functions to the rest of the application.
+      The `AuthContext.Provider` is correctly set up to pass down the authentication state and functions to the rest of the application.
+    - **Logout Functionality:**
-    - **Logout Functionality**: The `logout` function properly resets the authentication state and removes the token from `localStorage`.
+      The `logout` function properly resets the authentication state and removes the token from `localStorage`.

 ##### 3. Areas for Improvement
+    - **Error Handling:**
-    - **Error Handling**: While an `error` state is defined, it is not currently utilized.
+      While an `error` state is defined, it is not currently utilized.
       Implementing error handling in the authentication logic would improve robustness.
+    - **Token Parsing:**
-    - **Token Parsing**: The code assumes `storedJwt.token` exists without parsing the stored JWT.
+      The code assumes `storedJwt.token` exists without parsing the stored JWT.
       Adding JSON parsing would ensure correct retrieval of the token.
-      ```javascript
+      ```js
       const storedJwt = JSON.parse(localStorage.getItem("user"));
       if (storedJwt) {
         setIsLoggedIn(true);
         setToken(storedJwt.token);
       }
       ```
+    - **Security Considerations:**
-    - Security Considerations: Storing JWTs in localStorage can be a security risk.
+      Storing JWTs in localStorage can be a security risk.
 Using HttpOnly cookies for token storage could enhance security.
+    - **Loading State Management:**
-    - Loading State Management: Ensure that the application properly handles the isLoading state to avoid rendering issues during the authentication check.
+      Ensure that the application properly handles the isLoading state to avoid rendering issues during the authentication check.

 ##### 4. Functionality
 The code successfully manages the authentication state and provides necessary